-As the Garden Club of America approaches its 100th year, many new and exciting projects are under way.
-In 2013 the GCA, in partnership with the Central Park Conservancy, will present a national gift to America with the restoration of the East 69th Street entrance to Central Park in New York City.
+As The Garden Club of America approaches its 100th year, many new and exciting projects are under way.
+In 2013 the GCA, in partnership with the Central Park Conservancy, presented a national gift to America with the restoration of the East 69th Street entrance to Central Park in New York City.
 Across the nation, each GCA club will participate in the Centennial Tree project, focusing on significant trees in their communities.
-With these and other projects, the Garden Club of America is planting the seeds for the next 100 years.
+With these and other projects, The Garden Club of America is planting the seeds for the next 100 years.

 The GCA 2010-2011 Annual Report highlights the events of the previous year.

 The GCA now offers 27 merit based scholarships, fellowships and awards in the areas of horticulture and its related disciplines, botany, including medicinal and tropical, native bird habitat, conservation and ecological restoration, desert studies, landscape architecture, urban forestry, garden history and design, coastal wetlands, and pollinator research.